WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun(ANATOMY): the outer layer of the cerebrum (the cerebral cortex), composed of folded gray matter and playing an important role in consciousness. 大脑的外层（大脑皮层），由折叠的灰质组成，在意识中起重要作用，即皮层。

+- cost

+  1. verb: (of an object or action) require the payment of (a specified sum of money) before it can be acquired or done.

+     _"each issue of the magazine costs £1"_

+  2. verb: estimate the price of.

+     _"it is their job to plan and cost a media schedule for the campaign"_

+  3. noun: an amount that has to be paid or spent to buy or obtain something.

+     _"we are able to cover the cost of the event"_

+  4. phrase: at all costs - regardless of the price to be paid or the effort needed.

+     _"he was anxious to avoid war at all costs"_

+  5. phrase: at cost - at cost price; without profit to the seller.

+  6. phrase: cost someone dear - involve someone in a serious loss or a heavy penalty.

+     _"a couple of individual errors cost us dear"_

+  7. phrase: to someone's cost - with loss or disadvantage to someone.

+     _"without programmes to play on it, the cleverest machine is useless—as some hardware manufacturers already know to their cost"_

 - counsel

   1. noun: advice, especially that given formally. 建议，尤其是正式给出的建议。